-In second grade, students continue to strengthen their number sense through their study of operation, geometry, measurement, data analysis, probability, patterns, function and algebra.
+In second grade, students continue to strengthen their number sense (good intuition about numbers, their magnitude, relationships and how they are affected by operations) through their study of operation, geometry, measurement, data analysis, probability, patterns, functions and algebra.
 Our math curriculum, guided by the Investigations in Number, Data, and Space program, encourages students to begin to shift from counting by 1s to counting by groups of tens and ones, laying the foundation for students’ work with place value and the base-10 number system.
 Students develop ideas about angles and fractions through their study of two-dimensional and three-dimensional shapes.
-They also solve solve different types of story problems and play a wide variety of math games that reinforce a broad range of math concepts and help them develop fluency with addition and subtraction combinations through 20.
+They also solve different types of story problems by using increasingly efficient strategies.
+In addition, they play a wide variety of math games that reinforce a broad range of concepts and help them develop fluency with addition and subtraction combinations through 20.

 Second grade literacy focuses on word study, reading and writing concepts to improve fluency, expression and confidence.
+Instruction is aligned through the Lucy Calkins and TCRWP Colleagues Units of Study.
 To become stronger spellers, students use word sorts, dictation activities and games to identify patterns through hands-on learning, and they practice individualized lists of sight words (or “high-frequency” words).
 Through exposure to books that reflect diverse cultures and genres, students broaden and expand their understanding and appreciation for different perspectives.
 Second graders read independently, with a partner, or in a small group to apply new ideas.
 Whether it’s knowing a lot about a specific nonfiction topic or making observations about a character across series books, second graders become experts through reading several books across a topic.
-They also answer questions such as “how did the information grow across my books?” and “how does this character change or what patterns remain the same?”
-Using Brain Frames, student writers address “what kind of writing am I doing?” before they create their own graphic organizer to plan their thinking.
+They also answer questions such as “How did the information grow across my books?” and “How does this character change or what patterns remain the same?”
+Using Brain Frames, student writers address “What kind of writing am I doing?” before they create their own graphic organizer to plan their thinking.
 This brainstorming helps students decide what the most important subtopics are before turning them into chapters.
 Students “publish” books across different literary genres, including nonfiction, small moment narratives, realistic fiction and fairy tales.

 Second grade students expand their understanding of science practices through units that take place within our science classrooms, outside on our 30-acre campus and in a variety of environments across the North Shore.
-Second graders learn how scientists group plants and animals and begin to understand the ecological role of insects, reptiles, amphibians and mammals.
-In an iterative environment, students gain an appreciation for scientific theories, such as how scientists conduct research, ask questions and collect evidence.
-They also study the properties of magnets and apply their knowledge to project-based lessons.
+While second graders make glue and soda, they are constantly testing and redesigning their creations, acquiring science practices along the way.
+Second grade scientists learn to group plants and animals and begin to understand the ecological role of insects, reptiles, amphibians and mammals.
+In an iterative environment, students gain an appreciation of how scientists conduct research, ask questions and collect evidence.

 Second graders deepen their understanding of the world and their place in it through our social studies curriculum.
 Discussion, literature and service learning experiences invite and encourage students to examine how their actions and contributions can enrich communities.
 Students study concepts such as ancestry, cultural heritage and stereotypes, and they explore how these factors impact family traditions and affect communities.
 Additionally, second graders study native people from five regions in the United States and explore how geography shapes culture, and they learn about the concepts of peace and conflict through their study of the Civil Rights movement.

-Second graders continue their exposure to French, Mandarin and Spanish languages on a rotating basis, building upon the skills and knowledge gained in first grade.
+Second graders continue their exposure to French and Spanish languages on a rotating basis, building upon the skills and knowledge gained in first grade.
 Songs, games and stories develop listening and speaking skills and simultaneously expose students to the cultures in which the respective languages are spoken.
-First-hand experience with French, Mandarin and Spanish in second grade helps families and their children make educated decisions about their more “permanent” language choice in third grade, when students select a language to study for the remainder of their time at Brookwood.
+First-hand experience with French and Spanish in second grade helps families and their children make educated decisions about their more “permanent” language choice in 4th grade, when students select a language to study for the remainder of their time at Brookwood.

 Boom!
 Clank!
 Honk!
 Wiggle, shake and dance!
 Second graders spend their music classes singing, dancing and playing Orff instruments (xylophones and rhythmic instruments).
 They continue to broaden their singing range to include rounds and canons, as well as the ability to sight-sing simple notations such as whole, half, quarter, eighth notes and rests.
 The Lower School Play is a highlight in second grade: they participate as an ensemble in the annual musical.
 In the spring, second graders learn folk dances and share them with fellow Lower School students as well as their grandparents and special friends on Grandparents’ Day.